fizzbee-io/website/content/tutorials/getting-started.md

 You can also see the graph by clicking the link at the top of the output.

 ## Liveness
-Livenees is specified using the `eventually` keyword.
+Liveness is specified using the `eventually` keyword.
 In this example, the liveness property is the value should eventually be 0.
 But for most practical cases, we need to combine it with `always`.
 That leads to, two different possibilities:

 ### always eventually